AndreaPrestia/sandlo-db/README.md

 **TODO**

 - improve code quality
-- check for thread safety in the dbcontext
 - manage max memory allocation and memory cleanup of older entities, with specific policy, when reached threshold
 - expand code coverage with unit testing
 - make benchmarking